 Once the 3D option is enabled, your transformation tools automatically become 3D transformation tools.
 This means you can now manipulate them on the Z-axis as well.
-The Translate , Rotate and Scale and Scale tools are found in the Advanced Animation toolbars and the Transform tool can be found in the Tools toolbar.
+The Translate rightarrow, Rotate rightarrow and Scale rightarrow tools are found in the Advanced Animation toolbars and the Transform rightarrow tool can be found in the Tools toolbar.
 You can use these tools to set up or animate your 3D model.

-You can also set up all these position parameters using the Layer Properties window-see 3D Parameters on page 211.
+You can also set up all these position parameters using the Layer Properties window-see 3D Parameters on page 209.

-NOTE: If you want to set up the position of your 3D model, you must disable the Animate position of your 3D model, you must disable the your 3D model you and you and you are you are you are you are
+NOTE: If you want to set up the position of your 3D model, you must disable the Animate disable the Animate disable the Animate disable it when if you want to animate it.